alex-bellon/wikipedia/README.md

 - [Z-Fighting](https://en.wikipedia.org/wiki/Z-fighting) - When 2 planes are in the same position and 'mesh' together.

 ### Hardware/Signals
+- [8-N-1](https://en.wikipedia.org/wiki/8-N-1) - a common shorthand notation for a serial port parameter setting or configuration in asynchronous mode, in which there is one start bit, eight (8) data bits, no (N) parity bit, and one (1) stop bit.
+As such, 8-N-1 is the most common configuration for PC serial communications today.
 - [Bell character](https://en.wikipedia.org/wiki/Bell_character) - a device control code originally sent to ring a small electromechanical bell on tickers and other teleprinters and teletypewriters to alert operators at the other end of the line, often of an incoming message.
 - [Bucky bit](https://en.wikipedia.org/wiki/Bucky_bit) - a bit in the binary representation of a character that it set by pressing a modifier key
 - [Chip art](https://en.wikipedia.org/wiki/Chip_art) - refers to microscopic artwork built into integrated circuits, also called chips or ICs.
 Since ICs are printed by photolithography, not constructed a component at a time, there is no additional cost to include features in otherwise unused space on the chip